yazeedobaid/my-laravel-setup/README.md

 >the logs will be redirected to terminal.

 ### Docker Swarm
 A compose file is included in the ```docker``` directory to be deploy application to a swarm cluster.
 The compose file define a stack for the application.
 The stack has a **web**, **mysql** and **redis** services.
 The web service is expected to contain the application code ready for production use.
 To deploy to swarm.
-First initialize a swarm and join nodes to it then execute the following command on a manager node;
+First initialize a swarm and join other nodes to the cluster.
+Then edit the stack compose file ```docker-stack.yml``` in ```docker``` directory and substitute the environment variables with your own ones.
+Then execute the following command on a manager node;
 ```
 $ docker stack deploy -c docker/docker-stack.yml
 ```

-#### Data persistence:
+### Data persistence:
-The database data and redis cache are mounted to Docker volumes.
-The volumes are created in the compose file.
+The database data and redis cache data are mounted to Docker named volumes in the two (development and production environments) compose files.

 ### Caveats
 * A .env file must be created as usual in the root directory of the project.
 Docker compose use that file in building the services containers.
 * For MYSQL, to use the root user remove the **MYSQL_USER** and **MYSQL_PASSWORD** environment variables from mysql service in docker-compose file.
 * Changing MYSQL credentials in docker-compose for .env file will not take effect in an already created database (check MYSQL docs in hub.docker)
+* When deploying to production using Docker stack, edit the docker/docker-stack.yml file and replace the environment variables in the file with your own.